Stability conditions for contraction algebras: Abstract

 \section{Abstract}

 This paper gives a description of the full space of Bridgeland stability conditions on the bounded derived category of a contraction algebra associated to a $3$-fold flop.
-An immediate consequence is a homological proof of the $K(\uppi,1)$-theorem in various finite settings, which includes ADE braid groups.
-The main result is that stability conditions provide the universal cover of a naturally associated hyperplane arrangement, which is known to be simplicial, and in special cases is an ADE root system.
-The key new insight is to study stability conditions not on the image of a spherical functor, but on the base, where contractibility can be approached via silting-discreteness.
-There are further geometric corollaries: a very short proof of faithfulness of pure braid group actions in various settings follows immediately, the first that avoids normal forms, as does a proof that a certain stability space $\cStab{}\scrC$ associated to a 3-CY category $\scrC$ is contractible.
+The main result is that the stability manifold is the universal cover of a naturally associated hyperplane arrangement, which is known to be simplicial, and in special cases is an ADE root system.
+There are four main corollaries: (1) a short proof of faithfulness of pure braid group actions in both algebraic and geometric settings, the first that avoid normal forms, (2) a classification of tilting complexes in the derived category of a contraction algebra, (3) contractibility of the stability space $\cStab{}\scrC$ associated to the flop, and (4) a new proof of the $K(\uppi,1)$-theorem in various finite settings, which includes ADE braid groups.